 The Academic Office

-10. The Academic Office is the section which provides central administrative support for staff and students in relation to postgraduate matters.
-Individual sections within the Academic Office with responsibility for postgraduate support include Student Planning and Assessment (SPA), the Student Financial Support Office, the Academic Support Office, and the Student Recruitment and Admissions Office.
+10. The Academic Office provides central administrative support for staff and students in relation to postgraduate matters.
+Individual sections within the Academic Office with responsibility for postgraduate support include Student Registry, the Scholarships, Student Funding & Student Immigration Office, the Academic Support Office, and the Student Recruitment and Admissions Office.